 - sign a contract

-It might be tempting to some companies to bring in domain experts to craft the RFP.
+It might be tempting for some companies to bring in domain experts to craft the RFP.
 In addition to adding a layer of cost, the time it takes to identify and engage the experiments can materially impact the outcome of the product.
 (I know what you’re thinking….
 “Issue an RFP to find the domain experts!”
 Perhaps experts should be engaged to find the experts and so on, creating an infinite loop!)
 This is a time-consuming process that can take months from start to finish.
-In certain domains, the world can pass you by in that time.
+In certain domains, the world can pass you by at that time.

-The CTO of a Fortune 500 publishing company recently hired a consulting firm to come up with an Request for Proposal (RFP) to update their Drupal websites to 6.9.
+The CTO of a Fortune 500 publishing company recently hired a consulting firm to come up with a Request for Proposal (RFP) to update their Drupal websites to 6.9.
 Unfortunately, the RFP took so long that before the firm finished it, Drupal released version 7.0, essentially rendering the whole RFP process somewhat moot.
 (You can read more here.)

-Given the time, effort and cost it takes to prepare an RFP, procurement teams can forgo doing a lot of the research and simply enlist a likeable salesperson from a candidate vendor to provide an RFP to them.
+Given the time, effort, and cost it takes to prepare an RFP, procurement teams can forgo doing a lot of the research and simply enlist a likable salesperson from a candidate vendor to provide an RFP to them.
 And what vendor, when asked to write the RFP to which they will be responding, will say “no?”
 The problem is that the playing field for the evaluation will no longer be level.
 In effect, by allowing a vendor to provide the RFP, we come back “first touch problem.”
 The vendor who provides the RFP clearly has stacked the deck in its favor and is most likely to get to the finish line, no small factor in why the first sales touch wins almost 50% of the time.

 If Jane is uncomfortable keeping her fingers crossed for three months, she may elect to participate in the process.
 Given corporate policy, this might involve her writing the questions for the RFP, selecting the vendors, reviewing the responses, etc. If she is to bring her subject matter expertise to bear, why bother delegating the purchase process at all?
 She has to do a ton of work and probably wouldn’t get to enjoy the perks of hanging out with salespeople and their flush expense accounts earmarked for dining and entertainment.

-We can assign blame to corporate process, but the process is totally understandable.
+We can assign blame to the corporate process, but the process is totally understandable.
 Organizations want to enforce a policy that compels people to justify purchase decisions.
 It’s probably more appropriate to blame the RFP, a three-letter acronym that might be more appropriately renamed to the CYA.
 (If the “first touch” problem isn’t actually being mitigated by the RFP, doesn’t this really amount to a “Cover Your <Ahem>” operation?)

 As poor a process as this is for buyers, it might be even worse for vendors who feel obliged to complete RFPs whenever they come in, despite knowing the odds are good that a competing vendor strategically placed the RFP in the purchaser’s hands.
 Questions vary from RFP to RFP and even when there are similarities, the nuanced differences often make copying-and-pasting a dangerous proposition.
 Invariably some of the questions seem to be unrelated to the product or services they provide; ad hoc teams of people are often tasked to respond to questions that run the gamut from product/service capabilities to historical financial data to support policies to HR guidelines.
-All of this time and effort is expended while the vendor expects to lose the deal, not on the relative merits of its offering, but because a competitor is sitting in the catbird seat.
+All of this time and effort is expended while the vendor expects to close the deal, not on the relative merits of its offering, but because a competitor is sitting in the catbird seat.